 Serving these California communities:

-As a California Commissioned Notary Public and National Notary Association Certified Loan Signing Agent, Sharon Brake is ready to travel to your office, home or any other convenient location for all your notary and/or loan signing needs.
+As a California Commissioned Notary Public, NNA Certified Loan Signing Agent & Apostille Services Provider, we are prepared to travel to your office, home or any other convenient location to assist you.
+Call 818.276.6161 to schedule an appointment.

 All services are 100% guaranteed!